othmbela/dbn-based-nids/README.md

 ## Citation

-If you find this code useful in your research, please consider citing:
+If you find this code useful in your research, please cite this article as:
 ```latex
 @misc{DBNbasedNIDS,
     doi = {10.48550/ARXIV.2207.02117},